rsa9000/ntfsheurecovery/README.md

     make

-After build process finished you will get two binaries:
+After build process finished you will get two binaries located in the `bin` folder:

   * ntfsheurecoveryand
   * untfspk